logo

 Chords in the Key of A♯ Phrygian

-When stacking thirds on each scale degree of the A♯ Phrygian scale, the following diatonic chords emerge:
+When stacking thirds on each scale degree of the A♯ Phrygian scale, the following diatonic triads emerge:

 Related Scales and Modes

-If you enjoy the sound of A♯ Phrygian, you may also like:
+If you enjoy playing in A♯ Phrygian, you may also like:

 A♯ Phrygian Scale FAQs